Basic Approach and Human Rights Policy

 Promotion system

 We work with relevant internal organizations such as the Corporate Planning Center and the Purchasing Center to disseminate information within and outside the company.
-In addition, we regularly report the progress of initiatives related to human rights at the Sustainability Promotion Committee, in which Directors participate.
+In addition, we report the progress of initiatives related to human rights to members of the Board of Directors at the end of each fiscal year.

 Human rights due diligence